-In late 2018, burnt out from my design studio job, I went looking for a way to reconnect with my creativity.
-I’d long been drawn to the type design program at Old School New School—especially after seeing how it helped shape designers like Monique Aimee as both lettering artists and type designers.
+In late 2018, burnt out from studio work, I went looking for a way to reconnect with my creativity.
+I’d long been drawn to the type design program at Old School New School—particularly after seeing how it had shaped designers like Monique Aimee, not just as lettering artists, but as type designers.

-I finally took the leap and enrolled.
-The course had been restructured into a two-week intensive: week one focused on ‘Old School’ lettering, while week two—taught by Dan Milne from Monash—was a deep dive into type design using Glyphs.
+I eventually took the leap and enrolled.
+The course had been restructured into a two-week intensive: the first focused on ‘Old School’ lettering, the second—led by Dan Milne from Monash—on type design using Glyphs.

 After the course, I kept going.
-I worked independently on a few projects, then enrolled in Troy Leinster’s type design course through AGDA.
-It was a joy to spend every Saturday morning with other type nerds, learning how to use Robofont and building confidence designing more complex letterforms.
+I continued developing my own projects, then enrolled in Troy Leinster’s type design course through AGDA.
+Spending Saturday mornings immersed in type, alongside others just as obsessed, helped build both my technical skills and confidence in designing more complex letterforms.

 Miss Sutton